 “Where are the leads?” you might ask.
 “Where is the ROI?”

 The hard truth, however, is that social media is not 100% about ROI.
 Social media is about networking.
 It’s about being visible and accessible to people who might be interested in what you have to offer.
-It’s about demonstrating and sharing your knowledge and showing that you are an active participant in today’s competitive environment.
+It’s about demonstrating and sharing your knowledge and showing that you’re an active participant in today’s competitive environment.

 Even social media giant, Jay Baer, recently wrote about whether using Twitter for business is worth the trouble.
 In the end, however, he points to several reasons why this platform is worth it and guess what, it is not about the math.

-Obviously, we all want to see a payback for our efforts, but sometimes (especially at first) social media is simply about establishing yourself as someone worth paying attention to.
+Obviously, we all want to see a payback for our efforts.
+But sometimes (especially at first) social media is simply about establishing yourself as someone worth paying attention to.
 Later, once you have developed quality relationships, you can design campaigns that are intended to drive real, measurable results.

-Until you have reached that point, however, here are just a few of the reasons why I think Twitter is not a waste of time.
+In the meantime, here are just a few of the reasons why I think Twitter is not a waste of time.

 1) Twitter’s Active Users Love Meeting New People

 This can be incredibly helpful to anyone who is the remotest bit uncomfortable with networking.
 Once you get the hang of it, Twitter is a great way to form a casual connection with just about anyone.
-You can take your time, get to know each other than kick the relationship up a level by connecting on LinkedIn, at a conference or by scheduling a time to talk.
+You can take your time, get to know each other than kick the relationship up a level by connecting on LinkedIn, at a conference or by scheduling time to talk.